nickgerace/gfold/docs/EXTRA.md

-# Advanced Usage
+# Extra

-This document contains recommendations for experienced terminal users and/or frequent `gfold` users.
+This document contains extra information related to using `gfold`.

 ## Post-Installation